Adolfsan99/motokolistdapp/README.md

 ## How it works:

-### My list in Motoko

-* Update: This option updates the task list in case there is any issue.
+* Refresh: This option updates the task list in case there is any issue.
 * Manage: When selecting this option, you will be redirected to a task management menu where you can perform the following functionalities:
 * Add: It allows you to add a task with its title, description, and deadline.
 * Edit: It allows you to modify an existing task using its identification (ID).
 You will be able to edit the title, description, and date.